-If your application is not successful, your case officer will write to you to explain why.
-You can reapply if there is a significant change in your circumstances or if you can provide new evidence that is relevant to the reason why your application was unsuccessful.
+If you are unsuccessful, your case officer will write to you to explain why.
+You can reapply if there is a significant change in your circumstances or if you can provide new evidence that is relevant to the reason that your application was unsuccessful.